mattslight/abookforlife/abookforlife.md

 ### Acts of Kindness

-1. Give a compliment or write a letter listing somebody's strengths
+1. Give a compliment or write a kind letter
 2. Pick up trash or sweep the street
 3. Volunteer, do service and charity
 4. Give a gift without seeking reward; tip service staff